 Then when you change the quantity on something, it’ll automatically update the total.
 Pretty neat!

-Preparing it For Use
+Prepare it For Use

 Each month, I simply update the quantities on each item.
 Then the math is done for me, and I can make sure I’m below budget before stepping foot in a store.

 Then I just print out my list and take it to the store with me.
 I can see what I need at each store, and keep my eyes peeled for prices going up.
+If that happens, I add a star next to it and update the price the next time I open my list up.

 I love my Excel shopping lists, because it makes shopping preparation much easier.